oyoke23/IMSV_public/README.md

-Template of the application that I have created as a gift for my partner
+Public version of the application that I created as a gift for my partner, without personal information